 Cubital Tunnel Syndrome is a common form of nerve compression causing numbness, tingling, and weakness in the hand.
 Cubital Tunnel Syndrome is treated by Dr. Peter G. Fitzgibbons, MD at The Centers for Advanced Orthopaedics: Maryland Orthopedic Specialists Division.
 Dr. Fitzgibbons performed fellowship-training in hand, wrist, and elbow surgery through the Harvard Hand & Upper Extremity Fellowship based at Brigham & Women’s Hospital in Boston.
-With locations in both Germantown and Bethesda, Maryland, he and a team of orthopaedists, hand therapists, and physical therapists offer a comprehensive range of services covering the diagnosis and treatment of Cubital Tunnel Syndrome.
+With locations in both Germantown, Rockville, and Bethesda, Maryland, he and a team of orthopaedists, hand therapists, and physical therapists offer a comprehensive range of services covering the diagnosis and treatment of Cubital Tunnel Syndrome.

 The Cubital Tunnel is a channel along the inside of the elbow.
 The ulnar nerve (the “funny bone” nerve) passes through that channel.
 This area can sometimes get too tight, especially when the elbow is bent and the nerve is stretched.
 This causes the blood supply to the nerve to get cut off.
 The nerve stops working and as result people can have numbness or weakness in the hand and sometimes an aching pain on the inside of the elbow.
 Often this happens at night while sleeping.